CatalogueOfLife/general/API.md

 Vernacular or common names that are used for a given taxon.
 Any taxon can have multiple vernacular names, even for the same language.
 Properties of a common name are:

- - name: the vernacular name itself
+ - name: the vernacular name itself in original script
+ - transliteration: transliteration in Roman alphabet
  - language: the language of the name
- - country: the country the name is used in
+ - country: the country and area the name is used in
  - source: a source reference where the name was listed

 ## Distribution